 The TCR was first established by the 66th Texas Legislature in 1979 and reauthorized by the Texas Cancer Incidence and Reporting Act in 1989.
 The TCR is one of the largest cancer registries in the United States.
-Over 211,000 reports of cancer were received in 2018 from more than 550 hospitals, cancer treatment centers, ambulatory surgery centers, and pathology laboratories across Texas.
-Over 9,900 of these reports were for out-of-state residents.
+Over 240,900 reports of cancer were received in 2019 from more than 550 hospitals, cancer treatment centers, ambulatory surgery centers, and pathology laboratories across Texas.
+Of these, 11,621 reports were for out-of-state residents.
 These reports are sent to their residing state cancer registry, providing a significant contribution to the national cancer surveillance system.
 Similarly, the TCR receives reports of Texans diagnosed with cancer outside of Texas from other state cancer registries.